 According to reviews, better-quality dog food results in a healthier coat, fewer digestive problems and firmer stools.
 Because your dog will absorb more nutrients from better-quality dog food, less will be passed as waste.

 Dogs love meat, and they need protein.
-Unlike cats, which need high amounts of protein and no carbohydrates at all, dogs need a diet that contains as much as 50 percent carbohydrates.
-Still, experts say meat should be the first ingredient, followed by healthy carbohydrate sources such as potatoes or more absorbable grains like rice.
+Unlike cats, which need high amounts of protein and no carbohydrates at all, most dogs can easily tolerate a diet that contains 50 percent carbohydrates (or even more).
+Still, Whole Dog Journal points out that dogs don't actually need carbs at all.
+Experts say meat should be the first ingredient in your dog's food, followed by healthy carbohydrate sources such as potatoes or more absorbable grains like rice.

 In dry foods the listing of meat at the top of an ingredient list can be misleading, because meat has a high water content that is removed when processed into dry pet food.
-However, so-called "meat meal" is meat with the water removed, and finding it high up in the ingredient list is a good indication of a high-protein dry food.
+However, specific meat meals, such as chicken meal or beef meal, are the named meat with the water removed, and finding them high up in the ingredient list is a good indication of a high-protein dry food.

 Dog food companies are making moves to get away from using artificial preservatives in dog food.
 Chemicals used as preservatives, like BHA, BHT and ethoxyquin, have been under scrutiny, and many companies are switching to natural preservatives like vitamin C (ascorbate) and vitamin E (tocopherols).
 Naturox, which is made from natural ingredients, is also gaining in popularity.
 Reviews say natural preservatives are much safer.
 Ethoxyquin has been of particular concern to some because it is also used to preserve certain ingredients -- mainly fish meals -- before they reach the pet-food maker and hence is not included on ingredient lists.